KieranBest/Final-Year-Project/Documentation.md

-    Produce Tone on Key Press (On and Off)                    :a4, after a3, 14d Produce Specific Note Tone on Key Press                   :a4, after a3, 14d Animated Note Moves Across Music Sheet and Repeats        :a4, after a3, 14d Note Repeats to a Different Line/Note                     :a4, after a3, 14d Display More than 1 Note at a Time on Music Sheet       :a4, after a3, 14d Press Key at Specific Time to Raise Count                 :a5, after a4, 14d Ability to Change Speed of Note                           :a5, after a4, 14d
+    Produce Tone on Key Press (On and Off)                    :a4, after a3, 14d Produce Specific Note Tone on Key Press                   :a4, after a3, 14d Animated Note Moves Across Music Sheet and Repeats        :a4, after a3, 14d Note Repeats to a Different Line/Note                     :a5, after a4, 14d Display More than 1 Note at a Time on Music Sheet         :a5, after a4, 14d Press Key at Specific Time to Raise Count                 :a6, after a5, 14d Ability to Change Speed of Note                           :a6, after a5, 14d

     section Milestone 2
-    Create Level System                                       :a6, after a5, 14d
+    Create Level System                                       :a7, after a6, 14d
-    Create Level 1                                            :a6, after a5, 14d
+    Create Level 1                                            :a7, after a6, 14d
-    Create Level 2                                            :a7, after a6, 14d
+    Create Level 2                                            :a8, after a7, 14d
-    Create Level 3                                            :a7, after a6, 14d
+    Create Level 3                                            :a8, after a7, 14d
-    Create Level 4                                            :a7, after a6, 14d
+    Create Level 4                                            :a8, after a7, 14d
-    Create Level 5                                            :a7, after a6, 14d
+    Create Level 5                                            :a8, after a7, 14d
-    Create Level 6                                            :a8, after a7, 14d
+    Create Level 6                                            :a9, after a8, 14d
-    Create Level 7                                            :a8, after a7, 14d
+    Create Level 7                                            :a9, after a8, 14d
-    Create Level 8                                            :a8, after a7, 14d
+    Create Level 8                                            :a9, after a8, 14d
-    Create Level 9                                            :a9, after a8, 14d
+    Create Level 9                                            :a10, after a9, 14d
-    Create Level 10                                           :a9, after a8, 14d
+    Create Level 10                                           :a10, after a9, 14d
-    Create Level 11                                           :a9, after a8, 14d
+    Create Level 11                                           :a10, after a9, 14d
-    Create Level 12                                           :a9, after a8, 14d
+    Create Level 12                                           :a10, after a9, 14d
-    Create Level 13                                           :a9, after a8, 14d
+    Create Level 13                                           :a10, after a9, 14d
-    Create Level 14                                           :a9, after a8, 14d
+    Create Level 14                                           :a10, after a9, 14d
-    Create Data Capture                                       :a10, after a9, 14d
+    Create Data Capture                                       :a11, after a10, 14d
-    Change Levelling system                                   :a10, after a9, 14d
+    Change Levelling system                                   :a11, after a10, 14d
-    Create Level 15                                           :a10, after a9, 14d
+    Create Level 15                                           :a11, after a10, 14d

     section Milestone 3
-    Create Offline Storage for JSON Data Files                :a11, after a10, 14d Create Graphs from JSON Data Files                        :a11, after a10, 14d Create Express API with Cookies                           :a12, after a11, 14d Create MongoDB                                            :a13, after a12, 14d
+    Create Offline Storage for JSON Data Files                    :a12, after a11, 14d Create Graphs from JSON Data Files                            :a12, after a11, 14d Create Express API with Cookies                               :a13, after a12, 14d Create MongoDB                                                :a14, after a13, 14d
-    Link Express API with MongoDB by Saving User Data to MongoDB  :a13, after a12, 14d Extract Data from Database and Create Visual Representation   :a14, after a13, 14d Create Log in for Users                                       :a14, after a13, 14d Create Teacher/Student Accounts                               :a14, after a13, 14d
+    Link Express API with MongoDB by Saving User Data to MongoDB  :a14, after a13, 14d Extract Data from Database and Create Visual Representation   :a15, after a14, 14d Create Log in for Users                                       :a15, after a14, 14d Create Teacher/Student Accounts                               :a15, after a14, 14d
-    Enable Teachers to View all Students Statistics               :a14, after a13, 14d Create Accuracy Graph Comparing Left Hand Against Right Hand  :a15, after a14, 14d Create New Scatter Graph                                      :a15, after a14, 14d Creating a Difficulty Setting that Controls Speed             :a15, after a14, 14d Creating Instruction Manual                                   :a15, after a14, 14d When the Note is Hit Correctly, Remove it from the Staff      :a15, after a14, 14d Display the Note Pressed in Green when Pressed Correctly      :a15, after a14, 14d Display the note pressed in red when Pressed Incorrectly      :a15, after a14, 14d Display the note/chord name above the staff                   :a15, after a14, 14d
+    Enable Teachers to View all Students Statistics               :a15, after a14, 14d Create Accuracy Graph Comparing Left Hand Against Right Hand  :a16, after a15, 14d Create New Scatter Graph                                      :a16, after a15, 14d Creating a Difficulty Setting that Controls Speed             :a16, after a15, 14d Creating Instruction Manual                                   :a16, after a15, 14d When the Note is Hit Correctly, Remove it from the Staff      :a16, after a15, 14d Display the Note Pressed in Green when Pressed Correctly      :a16, after a15, 14d Display the note pressed in red when Pressed Incorrectly      :a16, after a15, 14d Display the note/chord name above the staff                   :a16, after a15, 14d

 ```